-|The U.S. Air Force Academy, the city of Sidney, Neb., and the Wyoming Municipal Power Agency are among the customers that rely on the Rocky Mountain Region to help meet the electrical needs of communities in the West.
-Customers rely on Western to supply power and maintain the transmission system.|
+|The U.S. Air Force Academy, the city of Sidney, Nebraska, and the Wyoming Municipal Power Agency are among the customers that rely on Rocky Mountain to help meet the electrical needs of communities in the West.
+Customers rely on WAPA to supply power and maintain the transmission system.|

 To respond to the changes in the electric utility industry and to better serve our customers, we keep pace with the latest technologies.
 Our upgraded dispatch center is one example.
-Features include an advanced power control system that monitors the transmission system; two high-resolution video map boards; a computer-based telephone system for more reliable communication and teleconferencing capabilities; and a new video security camera system at the dispatch facility.
+It features an advanced power control system that monitors the transmission system; two high-resolution video map boards; a computer-based telephone system for more reliable communication and teleconferencing capabilities; and a new video security camera system at the dispatch facility.

 As the restructured electric utility market unfolds, we continue to improve service to our customers.
-We have added products and services, such as power scheduling, to manage load requirements and control costs, and transmission rates specifically designed for wind generation.
+We have added products and services, such as power scheduling to manage load requirements and control costs, and transmission rates specifically designed for wind generation.

 As we continue to grow, we are open to opportunities to improve transmission system reliability and meet future energy needs.
-For example, as the security coordinator for the Rocky Mountain and Arizona, New Mexico and southern Nevada subregions of the Western Electricity Coordinating Council, we monitor and analyze the area’s transmission system.
+For example, as the security coordinator for the Rocky Mountain, Arizona, New Mexico and southern Nevada subregions of the Western Electricity Coordinating Council, we monitor and analyze the area’s transmission system.

-We are committed to partnering with our customers, preserving our resources and improving reliability through creativity, leadership and sound business and engineering principles
+We are committed to partnering with our customers, preserving our resources and improving reliability through creativity, leadership and sound business and engineering principles.